The #finchconf speakers are passionate, industry-leading professionals and experienced, widely-regarded speakers. All are invited guests.

 We want Finch Front-End to be a friendly, inclusive, harassment-free event.
 All attendees, speakers, sponsors and volunteers are required to agree with our code of conduct.
 Organisers will enforce this code throughout the event.
 We ask for cooperation from all participants to help ensure a safe, welcoming environment for everyone.

-Further discounts are available for those buying conference and workshop tickets together.Buy tickets
+Discounts are available for those buying conference and workshop tickets together.Buy Now!

 We want to encourage diversity and are holding back a number of free tickets for those from under-represented groups who might find it difficult to afford a standard ticket.